ruijiefang/llvm-hcs/README.md

 ### This project, done during Google Summer of Code 2020, has finished.
-For a project report, please see https://ruijiefang.github.io/gsoc20-llvm/.
+For a project report, please see https://ruijiefang.github.io/gsoc20-llvm/ or https://tr5.org/~ruijie/gsoc20_hcs/index.xhtml.
 Code present on other branches of this same repository will be archived.